 The Government of Malawi launches a second phase of the PEI Programme 2014-2017

-As Malawi looks forward to achieving its MDG targets on environmental sustainability by 2015, the Government together with UNDP and UNEP have agreed to scale up the PEI programme aimed at fighting poverty by promoting the sustainable use of natural resources that poor people rely on for their livelihoods.
+As Malawi looks forward to achieving its MDG targets on environmental sustainability by 2015, the Government together with UNDP and UN Environment have agreed to scale up the PEI programme aimed at fighting poverty by promoting the sustainable use of natural resources that poor people rely on for their livelihoods.

 On February 26th the Secretary to the Treasury, Mr. Newby Kumwembe and UNDP Resident Representative a.i., Ms Carol Flore-Smereczniak came together to sign the next phase PEI project document 2014-2017.
 Secretaries for Economic Planning and Development; and Climate Change and Environment Management, Mr Ted Sitimawina and Dr. Yanira Ntupanyama respectively as lead implementing partners, were also in attendance.